neoforged/Documentation/docs/resources/client/models/index.md

     ResourceLocation.fromNamespaceAndPath("examplemod", "block/example_unused_model")
 );

-// Client-side mod bus event handler
-@SubscribeEvent
-public static void registerAdditional(ModelEvent.RegisterStandalone event) {
+@SubscribeEvent // on the mod event bus only on the physical client public static void registerAdditional(ModelEvent.RegisterStandalone event) {
     event.register(
         // The model to get